-The parallelism of the problematic issue of gap cases in the current context is obvious: just as the criterion of significant market power at some point was not adequate any longer to handle unilateral, i.e. uncoordinated effects in tight oligopolies concerning merger cases, the regulatory evolution of telecommunication markets may lead to the presence of market structures and economic outcomes that are not explicitly covered by the concept of significant market power even though unfortunate results are to be expected.
-Indeed, it is recognised that many mobile cases are gap cases71.
+The parallelism of the problematic issue of gap cases in the current context is obvious: Just as the criterion of significant market power at some point was not adequate any longer to handle unilateral, i.e. uncoordinated effects in tight oligopolies concerning merger cases, the regulatory evolution of telecommunication markets may lead to in the presence of market structures and economic outcomes that are not explicitly covered by the concept of significant market power even though unfortunate results are to be expected.

-As told previously, the above mentioned SIEC-Test (see section 4) is an adequate starting point to define the test to be applied when identifying tight oligopolies in the context of ex ante regulation.
+As told previously, the above mentioned SIEC-Test (described in section 4) is an adequate starting point to define the test to be applied when identifying tight oligopolies in the context of ex ante regulation.
 However, this does not mean that a direct transposition of the SIEC-Test applied in mergers & acquisitions regulation must be done to the ex ante regulatory framework.
-BEREC is aware that SIEC test is a comparative test giving assessment of a situation after merger happened against a situation without any consolidation.
 Assessing existing market structures using a prospective view (as it is done in ex ante market analysis) and assessing the impact on competition of a proposed merger or acquisition are different tasks, and criteria and tools used in each of these contexts may differ.
-However one has to acknowledge the advantages achieved when the SIEC test was introduced in merger law: While the SMP criteria are very much focused on the market structure under examination the SIEC-Test widens the scope of assessment taking into consideration market effects as well, a crucial point regarding tight oligopolies.
-Nevertheless an in-depth analysis of these differences and adaptation of criteria and evidence to be used in the ex ante regulatory framework must be done.
+An in-depth analysis of these differences and adaptation of criteria and evidence to be used in the ex ante regulatory framework must be done.